kpnDataScienceLab/2018-feb-clojure/README.md

 * Non-zero understanding of Clojure / LISP
 * IDE and Leiningen installed

+## If all goes well and parallel evolutionary computing is a go

 * Understanding of Genetic Algorithms / Genetic Programming / Evolutionary Strategies
 * Understanding of Quil / Processing

-## Possible Last-Minute Substitution Projects
+## Possible Substitution Projects

 * Generative Music using Clojure and Overtone/SuperCollider
 * Generative Art using Clojure and Quil
-* Controlling Hexapod Robot from Clojure REPL
+* Controlling Hexapod Robot with Clojure from REPL